Adillwma/DeepClean3D/README.md

 Our desire is to reduce the number of signals that require path reconstruction by using a neural network to detect the signal, only passing these points on to the reconstruction algorithm saving the computation time spent on reconstructing the noise signals only to throw them away.
 This is critical in the efficiency of the processing pipeline as the LHC moves into its high luminosity upgrade where data rates will be further increased.

-    ### NOTE:

 The DEEPLCEAN3D project focuses on the processing of data once digitised by the TORCH detectors electronics, to retain readbaility of this document the specifics of the detector itself and the physical significance of the data is not discussed in detail here.
 As part of this project a full physical simulation of a single TORCH module in operation in LHCb was created to generate realistic training data.
 The simulation is hosted as a standalone repository [TORCHSIM repository](https://github.com/Adillwma/LHCb_TORCH_Simulation) which focuses specifically on the detector and the process that leads to the need for DEEPCLEAN3D.
 Check it out for a complete breakdown of the TORCH detector and its opperation in the context of the LHCb experiment if you wish to fully understand the workings of TORCH and how the patterns are genrated.

 ## Table of Contents
 - [Introduction](#introduction)